nikogura/nikogura.com/NikOguraResumeShortForm.md

 ## Terrace - Remote, USA
 2023 - Present *Chief Information Officer*

-* Managing the infrastructure, security, technology and people behind a best-in-class crypto trading experience for everyone.
-* Serving as Head of Engineering for a world-wide distributed workforce.
+* Hired as Director of Cloud Infrastructure and Security.

+* Migrated DeFi/ CeFi Crypto Trading POC from GCP/GKE to AWS/EKS and finally to AWS/Talos Linux (immutable kubernetes distribution).

-* Built a cloud-agnostic, world-wide platform for wealth management across DeFi (Distributed Finance, a/k/a Crypto Exchanges) and traditional CeFi (centralized financial exchanges).
+* Architected a cloud-agnostic, planet-scale platform for wealth management across DeFi (Distributed Finance, i.e. Cryptocurrency Exchanges) and traditional CeFi (Centralized Financial Exchanges).
 The perfect balance of Fintech, Blockchain, and Security.

-* Secure, immutable Kubernetes clusters that span multiple cloud providers and even on-prem systems.
-* Open Source, best-in-class technologies such as Kubernetes, Prometheus, Thanos, Grafana, Istio, and Kafka.
-We only pay compute and network costs.
-Everything else is truly free for all time.
-No vendor lock-in.
-Infinite agility.
+* Secured company IP during critical moment of turnover.

+* Took over as Head of Engineering.

+* Recruited and hired an expanded engineering team.

+* Led a globally distributed engineering team to re-architect the company product from a partially functional, unscalable, insecure proof-of-concept to a secure, performant platform for DeFi, CeFi and Cryptocurrency trading with latencies measured in the milliseconds.

+* Promoted to Chief Information Officer.

 ## Amazon Web Services - Remote, USA
 2022 - 2023  *Systems Development Engineer*, *Senior DevOps Consultant*